Home/Advice/Chemical toilet disposal

 Ask about cassette toilets and disposal.
 Ask a one-off question about this topic without filling in the questionnaire.

-A vidange (France) or Entsorgung (Germany) point is a small concrete or grated area set away from the parking.
+A vidange in France, or Entsorgung in Germany, is a small concrete or grated area set away from the parking.
 You will see two distinct drains: a flat grated grey-water drain at ground level, and a raised cassette point with a flush tap and a deeper hole, usually marked WC or with a cassette icon.
 Some have a swing-down lid, others are open.
 There is almost always a separate tap nearby for rinsing the cassette.

 Aire service points